michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-09-ethics-integrity.md

 **Response:**

-> "That's fine—pedagogical approaches can vary across units.
+> "That's fine,pedagogical approaches can vary across units.
 I'm being transparent with students about expectations in *my* unit.
 If other lecturers prohibit AI use, students can follow those different expectations.
-Professional practice requires adapting to different contexts anyway—this models that."
+Professional practice requires adapting to different contexts anyway,this models that."

----
+,

 ## The Bigger Picture: AI Literacy as Graduate Capability